jesse-kaufman/portfolio-site/hugo/content/projects/furniture-subscription-ecommerce-platform/index.md

 - **Migrating and adapting key functionalities** from the existing platform
 - **Ensuring both sites remained optimized and operational simultaneously**

-All in about few month's timeframe.
+All in few month's timeframe.

 ## Final thoughts